-Our analysis explicitly distinguishes between the data-generating prior and the user-specified prior.
-We show that even when the two priors are identical, repeated Bayesian interim analyses can systematically distort some key inferential quantities.
-These distortions become even more pronounced when the user-specified prior is misspecified.
-To support our theoretical findings, we conduct extensive simulation studies across a wide range of settings, including different types of endpoints (binary, continuous, and time-to-event) and both single-arm and two-arm randomized controlled trials (RCTs), highlighting the generality and practical significance of our results.
+Our analysis explicitly distinguishes between the data-generating prior and the user-specified prior, accounting for the probability distribution of unknown parameters to maintain a strictly Bayesian perspective.

+While some argue that Bayesian interim monitoring allows for continuous looks without adjustment, we show this claim holds only for specific quantities, such as the posterior mean and credible interval coverage.
+More importantly, it relies on the assumption that the user-specified (i.e., analyst’s) prior perfectly matches the true data-generating prior.
+This ``matched-prior" assumption is rarely met in practice and has been largely unacknowledged in seminal studies, including \citet{Berry87}.
+By identifying these boundary conditions, our findings reconcile the conflicting arguments regarding Bayesian multiplicity that have long persisted in the literature.

+Moreover, we demonstrate that even when the two priors coincide, repeated Bayesian interim analyses can systematically distort other key statistical properties, including the FDR and ATIE.
+Crucially, when the user-specified prior deviates from the data-generating prior, the typical scenario in practice, all evaluated metrics are adversely affected.